fipso/freenews/README.md

 2. `cd freenews`
 3. `go build . && chmod +x freenews`
 4. `sudo ./freenews`
-5. on you phone set your DNS server to your public host IP
-6. go to `free.news`
-7. download and install ca file (apps not Wi-Fi)

 The freenews binary needs root rights to bind low port numbers.
 This will be addressed very soon.

+### Usage

+1. On you phone set your DNS server to your public host IP / domain
+2. Go to `free.news`
+3. Download and install ca file (apps not Wi-Fi)

+### How to use DNS over TLS ?

+DNS over TLS (DoT) is a new privacy focused way to use normal DNS using a TLS socket.
+To make this work with this project, you have to get yourself a domain and SSL cert.
+Place the cert (**Copy `fullchain.pem` instead of `cert.pem` to `dot_cert.pem` if you are using Let's Encrypt**) file and its private key at `cert/dot_cert.pem` and `cert/dot_key.pem`.
+Start freenews with the `-dotDomain <your domain>` flag to enable DoT.
+Make sure to open port 853/UDP.

 ### How do I change the DNS on mobile ?